scribd/terraform-aws-recycle-eks/README.md

  - Once the number of running pod reached 0, terminate that standby instance using AWS SDK.

 ## TODO:
+ - Check for new node in service before proceeding to put the existing node in standby state.
+Right now we are putting a sleep of 300 sec.
  - The stateful pod checking logic can be made customizable to restrict the check to only pods created for a particular task tasks, for e.g., check for any pod with a specific tag set by the Airflow scheduler
  - Stop using anonymous role and find a way to map the role with a proper user
  - get_bearer_token() function used in all lambda.
 Refactor the code to use as a Python module.
+ - Better logging and exception handling

 There are two main components: